 We enjoy working with people who reciprocate our enthusiasm and open-minded approach to projects, this keeps the making process dynamic and engaging for everyone involved.

-The main two workhorses in the studio, aside from Sanju himself, is a ‘George Mann’ direct lithographic press and FAG OP104 Alpha flatbed offset proofing press, previously owned by master printer Alan Cox of Sky Editions and used by Paula Rego, Jim Dine and John Hoyland amongst many others.
+The main two workhorses in the studio, aside from Sanju himself, are a ‘George Mann’ direct lithographic press (previously owned by master printer Alan Cox of Sky Editions) and an FAG OP104 Alpha flatbed offset proofing press.

-For all intaglio and relief printing we use a modern Polymetaal Press.
+For all intaglio and relief printing we use a both Rochat and Polymetaal Press.